GanChuanYin/blog/docs/05.Vue/Vue3-Extra-Topics.md

 ### 3.2 Templates vs. Render Functions

 Vue templates are compiled into virtual DOM render functions.
-Vue also provides APIs that allow us to skip the template compilation step and directly author render functions. <font color=gree size=4>`Render functions are more flexible than templates when dealing with highly dynamic logic,`</font> because you can work with vnodes using the full power of JavaScript.
+Vue also provides APIs that allow us to skip the template compilation step and directly author render functions. <font color=#3498db size=4>`Render functions are more flexible than templates when dealing with highly dynamic logic,`</font> because you can work with vnodes using the full power of JavaScript.

 So why does Vue recommend templates by default?
 There are a number of reasons: